 Naturally, businesses were affected as well.
 Right now, companies still have time to switch to Angular 2.0.
 However, older versions of AngularJS will soon come to an end of their lifecycle and will no longer be supported.
 As businesses need to keep their products and infrastructure up-to-date, they definitely need to get familiar with Angular 2 and in the nearest future rebuild their apps to keep a competitive advantage.

 What is Angular 2.0

-A Google product, Angular 2.0 was released only a few months ago, in September 2016.
+A Google product, Angular was initially released in October 2010 with the next update coming in September 2016.
 Indeed, developers need to get used to the changes, introduced with the new framework.
 At the same time, something new doesn’t always mean worse.
 This rule is perfectly known to businesses.
 More and more companies express their interest in migrating their apps to Angular 2.0 and getting new solutions built with an updated version of the framework.

-One doesn’t need a dedicated methodology to study Angular 2.
+One doesn’t need a dedicated methodology to study Angular.
 While all basic principles remain similar to the previous versions of the framework, the new version is largely different in terms of project development methods.